ethereum/pos-evolution/pos-evolution.md

 The general concept of view-merge is the [following](https://ethresear.ch/t/view-merge-as-a-replacement-for-proposer-boost/13739):

 * Attesters freeze their view $\Delta$ seconds before the beginning of a new slot, caching new messages for later processing. (*Note that, currently, the duration of a slot in Gasper is $3\Delta$, with $\Delta$ be the message delay.
 In particular, the slot is divided into $3$ parts of $4$ seconds each: $4$ seconds to propose a block, $4$ seconds to attest, and $4$ seconds to aggregate the attestations.*)
 * The proposer, instead, does not freeze its view, and proposes, based on its view, on top of the head of the chain at the beginning of its slot.
-Moreover, the proposer references all attestations and blocks it used in its fork choice in some point-to-point message, which is propagated with the block.
+Moreover, the proposer references all attestations and blocks it used in its fork-choice in some point-to-point message, which is propagated with the block.
 * Attesters include the referenced attestations in their view, and attest based on the *merged view*.

 If the network delay is less that $\Delta$, then every honest validator receives all the same messages.
 This implies that the view of the proposer is a superset of the frozen views of other validators.
 So, the final merged view is equal to the view of the proposer.
-Moreover, if the output of the fork choice is a function of a view, then every honest validator has the same fork choice output.
+Moreover, if the output of the fork-choice is a function of a view, then every honest validator has the same fork-choice output.
 As a consequence, honest validators attest to honest proposals.

 ##### Goldfish

 In this section we present [Goldfish](https://arxiv.org/pdf/2209.03255.pdf), a simplified variant of LMD-GHOST, introduced by D'Amato *et al.*, that implements the notions of view-merge and equivocation discounting.
 Goldfish can tolerate dynamic participation, it supports subsampling of validators (at each slot, the protocol can pseudo-randomly select a small group of validators to run the protocol on behalf of the total validator set), and it is provably secure and reorg resilient in synchronous networks with dynamic participation, assuming a majority of the validators follows the protocol honestly.
 Finally, Goldfish implements the notion of *vote expiry*, i.e., during each slot only votes from the immediately preceding slot influence the protocol’s behavior.

+The adversary decides for each round and each honest validator whether it is asleep or not.
+Asleep validators do not execute the protocol.
+Messages delivered to an asleep validator get delivered to it only once the validator is no longer asleep.
+When a validator stops being asleep, it becomes *dreamy*.
+During this phase, it joins the protocol, usually over multiple rounds, using a special *joining procedure* specified by the protocol.
+Upon completion of this procedure, the honest validator becomes *awake* and then follows the the protocol.
+Adversarial validators are always awake.

-Goldfish implements a variant of GHOST, for the fork choice rule, called **GHOST-Eph**.
+Goldfish implements a variant of GHOST, for the fork-choice rule, called **GHOST-Eph**.
 GHOST-Eph is a function that *takes a view $G$ and slot $t$ as input, and finds the canonical GHOST-Eph chain determined by the votes within $G$ that were cast for slot $t$.
 More specifically, starting at the genesis block, the function iterates over a sequence of blocks from $G$, selecting as the next block, the child of the current block with the maximum number of validators that have cast a slot $t$ vote for a block within its subtree.
 This continues until it reaches a leaf of the block-tree, and outputs a complete chain from leaf to root.
-The fork choice rule ignores votes from before slot $t$ in its decision (votes are ephemeral), lending GHOST-Eph its name.* [https://arxiv.org/pdf/2209.03255.pdf]
+The fork-choice rule ignores votes from before slot $t$ in its decision (votes are ephemeral), lending GHOST-Eph its name.* [https://arxiv.org/pdf/2209.03255.pdf]

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_d1fc611e1f14b29644a8b23a3828e09e.png)

 *Slots in Goldfish have a duration of $3\Delta$ rounds.
 At the beginning of slot $t$, i.e., at round $3\Delta t$, each awake honest validator $v_i$ checks if it is eligible to propose a block for slot $t$, i.e., if $v_i$ is a leader for slot $t$, by evaluating the verifiable random function (VRF) with secret key $\mathscr{vsk}$.
 If $v_i$ is the leader for slot $t$, then $v_i$ identifies the tip of its canonical GHOST-Eph chain using the slot $t-1$ votes in its view, and it broadcasts a proposal message containing (i) a new block extending the tip and (ii) the union of its view and buffer, $G \cup \mathcal{B}$.* (Observe that the buffer $\mathcal{B}$ is distinct from the validator’s view $G$, the evergrowing set of messages used to make consensus decisions.
-Buffered messages are admitted to the view (merged) only at specific points in time.)* *At round $3\Delta t + \Delta$, among the proposal messages received for slot $t$, each honest awake validator selects the one with the minimum VRF output, and accepts the block contained in the message as the proposal block for slot $t$.
+Buffered messages are admitted to the view (merged) only at specific points in time.) *At round $3\Delta t + \Delta$, among the proposal messages received for slot $t$, each honest awake validator selects the one with the minimum VRF output, and accepts the block contained in the message as the proposal block for slot $t$.
 Moreover, validator $v_j$ merges its view with that of the proposal message.
 Then, with its VRF secret key $\mathscr{vsk}$, $v_j$ checks if it is eligible to vote for a block at slot $t$.
 If that is the case, $v_j$ identifies the new tip of its canonical GHOST-Eph chain using the slot $t − 1$ votes in its updated view, and broadcasts a slot $t$ vote for this tip.*

 *At round $3\Delta t + 2\Delta$, each honest awake validator $v_j$ merges its buffer $\mathcal{B}$ containing the votes received over the period $(3\Delta t + \Delta, 3\Delta t + 2\Delta]$ with its view $G$.
 Then, $v_j$ identifies the new tip of its canonical GHOST-Eph chain using the slot $t$ votes in its updated view, takes the prefix of this chain corresponding to blocks from slots $\le t-\kappa$, and outputs this confirmed prefix as the Goldfish ledger.*